joannachang1028/JoannaChang-dataviz-portfolio/dataviz-examples.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Data visualization examples
-_You can place some of your data viz examples from the course here.
-Make sure to include any citations / references / data sources used, and it's probably a good idea to explain what these visualizations show._

 ## OECD Government Debt Heatmap (2007–2024)